charted-dev/charted/tools/helm-plugin/README.md

 -   Validate any piece of authentication it can.
 -   Read your `Chart.yaml` to determine the new version.
-    -   Note: If the version is the same and `--force` isn't specified, this will not push a new version.
+    -   Note: If the version is the same and `--force` isn't specified, it'll ask you if you want to overwrite it.
+In CI, this will be a failure if `--force` is not specified.
--   Creates a new release with the [`PUT /repositories/{id}/releases`](https://charts.noelware.org/docs/server/latest/api/resources/repository/releases#PUT-/releases) REST endpoint.
 -   Create the tarball with `helm package .`
 -   Upload the tarball with the [`PUT /repositories/{id}/releases/{version}/tarball`](https://charts.noelware.org/docs/server/latest/api/resources/repository/releases#PUT-/releases/{version}/tarball) REST endpoint.